 Clothing, Food Textures, and Olfactory Nausea

 Sensory processing in AuDHD is deeply visceral.
-Masking and pushing through sensory triggers is not just a psychological burden; it manifests as a somatic, physical response.
-Forced social compliance or ignoring sensory boundaries can lead to genuine physical illness.
+Masking and pushing through sensory triggers is not just a psychological burden.
+It shows up as a somatic, physical response.

-For example, stepping outside into our current 58-degree Pacific Northwest drizzle might feel incredibly regulating and novel for your ADHD brain, while the damp sensation of a wet jacket simultaneously triggers intense Autistic sensory distress.
-You might experience nausea from specific environmental smells, or a sudden, overwhelming claustrophobia from clothing that felt perfectly comfortable just an hour prior.
+You might feel nausea from certain environmental smells.
+Or you might experience sudden, overwhelming claustrophobia from clothing that felt perfectly comfortable just an hour before.
 Building a sensory diet for overload is essential to honoring these conflicting needs rather than fighting them.

-Living with unrecognized AuDHD requires a monumental amount of energy.
+Living with unrecognized AuDHD requires a huge amount of energy.
 The physical and emotional toll of constantly managing these internal contradictions often leads to severe burnout.
-When adults finally uncover their AuDHD identity, it is common to experience a wave of late-diagnosis grief—mourning the years spent trying to force a neurotypical framework onto a beautifully complex, neurodivergent mind.

 Learning to navigate this requires immense self-compassion.
 It means managing the exhaustion of autistic camouflaging and slowly unlearning the idea that your contradictory needs are character flaws.